piam/bjc-course/curriculum/06-searching-sorting/labs/03-update-guessing-game.md

 ---

-Lab: Add Binary Search to the Guessing Game
+Lab- Add Binary Search to the Guessing Game
 ===========================================
 Using the starting code provided in lab 5.01, upload your expanded guessing game.